gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

     self.main_layout.render()
 ```

-This is a little confusing at first but if you think with the default implementation you can understand it easily.
+This is a little confusing at first but if you consider the default implementation you can understand it easily.
 Let's look at an example:

-In the default implementation, we are doing this:
+In the default implementation, this is what we're doing:

 ```python
 with Row():